How to Provide an Exceptional Guest Experience: Key Elements & Trends

 3. Be flexible

 One of the greatest advantages that vacation rental accommodation has over most hotels is greater flexibility.
-While many hotels have very strict policies for hotel guests’ cancellations, late arrivals or departures, and changing bookings, short-term rentals are able to show a bit more flexibility.
+Many hotels have very strict policies for cancellations, late departures, and changing bookings, but short-term rentals are able to show a bit more flexibility when it comes to their cancellation policies.

 If your guest communicates any issue with you that might affect their booking, trying to accommodate them as much as possible will go a long way.
 It is usually these types of experiences guests will rave about in online reviews.